joanseg/The-Positioning-Manual/chapters/11-Risk.md

 ## Head Start vs. Find Your People/Opportunity vs. Entrepreneurial Thesis

 To complete your understanding of how risk fits into specializing, we need to dig into one more big idea, which we might think of as three different decision making heuristics.
-These are patterns I've noticed among the specialists I've interviewed for my podcast, and they form three different ways of answering the question: "how do I decide where to specialize?".
+These are patterns I've noticed among the specialists I've interviewed for The Consulting Pipline Podcast, and they form three different ways of answering the question: "how do I decide where to specialize?".
 These three decision making heuristics each present a different risk/reward tradeoff, so we'll move through them in order from lowest to highest risk.

 Note: Chapter 12 will bring these three heuristics together into a single process you can self-administer, so as you're reading through these heuristics there's no need to try to _implement_ them until you get to Chapter 12.